-Here’s a look at what you should and should not buy with your loans.
+Here’s a general guideline of what you should and shouldn’t buy with your student loans:

 - Tuition and fees

 - Transportation to and from school

 - Child care expenses

 - Miscellaneous expenses